-One of the biggest advantages that I've found from GoAnywhere Services is the ability to remove all this ancillary software that we used prior to … You know we basically have Services and Director that runs on one server and it works fantastic all the time.
+One of the biggest advantages that I've found from GoAnywhere is the ability to remove all this ancillary software that we used prior to … You know we basically have GoAnywhere that runs on one server and it works fantastic all the time.
 Before, we had programs running to emulate Linux and Windows, we had programs running to manage our users, and we had programs and scripts running to watch for files, and we had an entire separate set of programs running to monitor directories and move files.
 And that's what is so fantastic!
 It's all contained in one fancy piece of software.

 What would you say about the product support?